AWS Lambda Cold Starts: Solving the Problem

 What Affects Cold Start Duration?
 Our Experiment

-If you want to understand cold starts better, let’s take a closer look at the main factors that affect cold starts.
+If you want to understand cold starts better, let’s take a closer look at the main factors that cause it.
 It turns out that different types of requests can result in different cold start times.
 We designed an experiment to better understand these effects.

 Type 1 vs. Type 2 Cold Starts